VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 Are you a python developer looking to improve your testing abilities with pytest?
 Me too!
 So I've put together a list of 9 tips and tricks I've found most useful in getting my tests looking sharp.
-Here's the features we're going to be covering today:
+Here are the features we're going to be covering today:

-1. Useful command line arguments
+1. Useful command-line arguments
 2. `skip` and `xfail`
 3. Mocking with `monkeypatch`
 4. `tmp_path` and `importlib`